Or: That time I tried talking about capitalism in a way that I think matters and makes sense at personal and social scales

 This reflection touches on history, and it can help us think and talk more clearly about history.
 That includes the history in which we’re living at the moment.
 But the heart of what I’m doing here is clarifying some concepts and their relationships to each other.
 In other words, this is a modelling exercise, or an exercise in clarifying some ideal types.

 What’s the point of something like that?
 It lets us see patterns that matter, even if nothing looks exactly like the pattern.
 In that sense, it is like clarifying exactly what we mean by a circle so that we can understand and interact with more-or-less circular things in reality better.
-The fact that nothing (or at least pretty-much nothing) is truly circular isn’t an argument against understanding circles.
+Even if nothing is truly circular, that isn’t an argument against understanding circles.
 In a similar way, I don’t think anything exactly fits either of the ideal types or the relationship between them here.
 But lots of things are shaped enough like them for the ideas to be useful, especially if the ideal types are used to help us compare as well as contrast.
 So let’s clearly draw two circles and their strange dance of overlap, cooptation, retreat and engagement.
 This can help us better see and talk about similar patterns in life and history.
 The first circle is the Monastic Ethic.
 The second is the Demon of Capitalism.

 This article also serves another function.
 By defining some concepts clearly in ways that sound fairly familiar, relevant at various scales and just a bit distinctive, I hope I can reframe conversations about capitalism that are often pretty unfruitful.